graemedakers/data-jar/USER_MANUAL.md

 1. Click **"Add Idea"**.
 2. Click the **"Surprise Me"** button (Sparkles icon).
 3. Select a category (Activity, Meal, Event).
-4. Wait a moment for the AI to generate a creative date idea tailored to your location.
+4. Wait a moment for the AI to generate a creative date idea tailored to your location and specific **Interests** (set in Settings).
 5. Review the details and click **"Add to Jar"**.

 ---